International Study Options

 Year at the London School of Economics and Political Science (LSE)Juniors and seniors can spend a year at LSE, which has an outstanding international reputation in all of the social sciences, including anthropology, economics, international history, international relations, mathematics, philosophy and sociology.
 Students spend an academic year at LSE on the general course, where they take four yearlong courses alongside British and other international students.
 More than half of the 6,000 full-time students come from outside the United Kingdom (more than 120 countries are represented in the student body), which gives the school a very cosmopolitan atmosphere.
 University housing is located throughout central London.
 Students must have at least junior standing and cumulative GPA of 3.3 or higher to be eligible for this program; quantitative majors need a 3.5 GPA in major courses.

-Semester or Year at King's College, University of LondonJuniors and seniors can directly enroll at King's College, one of the top 10 universities in the United Kingdom.
-King's is particularly strong in the fields of American studies, classics, history, art history, religion, biological sciences, electrical engineering and computer science.
-It also offers a special program for pre-med students, which combines classroom study with clinical attachments focusing on different aspects of medical practice.
+Semester or Year at King’s College, University of LondonJuniors and seniors can directly enroll at King’s College, one of the top 10 universities in the United Kingdom.
+King’s is strong in biological sciences and offers a special program for pre-med students, which combines classroom study with clinical attachments focusing on different aspects of medical practice.
 Students interested in security or peace and conflict studies can enroll in the War Studies Department, one of the few university departments in the world devoted to the study of war as a phenomenon.
-University housing is located throughout central London.
-Students must have cumulative GPAs of 3.3 or higher to be eligible for this program.
+USC students must plan to take at least two courses for major credit to be eligible for this program.
+As the fields of study available to USC students may change, please check the Office of Overseas Studies Web site for updated information.
+University housing is located throughout central London, and students can expect to commute to campus.
+Students must have a cumulative GPA of 3.3 or higher to be eligible for this program.

-Spring Semester in London (Journalism)USC journalism students spend a spring semester at City University in London, where they have a privileged vantage of British cul-ture and media.
+Spring Semester in London (Journalism)USC journalism students spend a spring semester at City University in London, where they have a privileged vantage of British culture and media.
 Through social science course work and an intensive and integrated journalism project, they have the opportunity for personal and direct comparison between the relatively structured and governmentally controlled media of the United Kingdom and the comparatively laissez-faire approach to media regulation in the United States.
-Students earn a total of 8 USC journalism elective units and 8 social sciences units.
-For further information, contact the Annenberg School for Communication, Room 140, (213) 821-2180, email email@example.com or visit annenberg.usc.edu/international.
+Students earn a total of 8 USC journalism elective units and 8 social science electives units.
+For further information, contact the Annenberg School for Communication & Journalism, Room 140, (213) 821-2180, email email@example.com, or visit annenberg.usc.edu/international.

 Semester at University College London (Psychology, Neuroscience, Earth Sciences and Art History)Juniors and seniors with a psychology, neuroscience, earth sciences or art history major may spend a semester at University College London, one of the top five universities in the United Kingdom.
-Students must take two of their four courses in their home department.
+USC students must plan to take at least two courses for major credit to be eligible for this program.
+As the fields of study available to USC students may change, please check the Office of Overseas Studies Web site for updated information.
+Students will have a home department at UCL and must take two of their four courses in their home department.
 Remaining courses can be taken in any department except English and fine art.
 USC students are directly enrolled in courses with British students.
-University housing is located throughout central London.
-Students must have cumulative GPAs of 3.3 or higher to be eligible for this program.
+University housing is located throughout central London, and students can expect to commute to campus.
+Students must have a cumulative GPA of 3.3 or higher to be eligible for this program.